 On the left side you can find the drawing of a traditional headset.
 Conical ring (red), bearing (blue), caps and spacer (black).

 The steerertube is 28,6mm with wallthickness of 2mm. (for comparison a handlebar is 31,8 or 35mm with about 3mm wallthickness).
 This tube is really bending due to the high loads of one sided handlebar actions like sprinting or fast turnes.
-The connection between the bearing, the conical ring and the steerer is not tight, there is just "no play", but this parts can move to each other, that's why bending of the steerer appears.
+The connection between the bearing, the conical ring and the steerer is not tight, there is just "no play", but these parts can move relative to each other, that's why bending of the steerer appears.

 The massive onepiece spacer on the top (20, 13 or 7mm) increases this stiff feeling.